Sensitive Skin vs Sensitised Skin

 - stress, diet, smoking, dehydration, alcohol, wrong skin care routine and cosmetic ingredients

 - pollution, airborne allergens, weather, and temperature changes

 - physical effects of stress or hormonal fluctuations

 - rosacea, eczema, psoriasis

-With your better understanding of the differences between sensitive and sensitized skin, it’s time to determine if you classified your skin correctly.
+With your better understanding of the differences between sensitive and sensitised skin, it’s time to determine if you classified your skin correctly.

 Does sensitive skin run in your family?
 Do you also experience non-related skin allergies?
-If so, then the chances are that you have sensitive skin, which requires a personalized skincare routine.
+If so, then the chances are that you have sensitive skin, which requires a personalised skincare routine.

 If you aren’t exactly sure which skin type you have, book a skin consultation with our Skin Expert that has years of experience working with all skin types.
 During your consultation, you will find out what is your skin type, what kind of skincare products are the best for you and how to bring back the natural balance to your skin.